-All Directors are encouraged to attend talks, training programmes and seminars to update themselves on new developments in the business environment during the year ended 31 December 2019.
-A half-day in-house Directors' training was held on 17 December 2019 on the topic "Corporate Governance Monitor 2019".
+All Directors are encouraged to attend talks, training programmes and seminars to update themselves on new developments in the business environment during the year ended 31 December 2020.

 The training programmes, seminars and workshops attended by the Directors and Senior Management during the financial year were, inter alia, on areas relating to corporate governance, and to further broaden their perspective, skills, knowledge and to keep abreast of the relevant changes in law, regulations and the business environment.